Where does the word pumpkin come from?

-Hi I was wondering if you could help me with the fertilizer.
+Hi, I was wondering if you could help me with the fertilizer.
 Our pumpkin is currently 110 cm in circumference.
 Its growth in this is between 2-3 cm per day.
 I got some of the nitrophos fertilizer and I was wondering how often and how much I should give

 Hiya, thanks for the question.
 To promote good fruit growth, it is best to wait until the pumpkin has fully set, this is around when the pumpkin reached the size of a basketball.
 I would apply the Nitrophos about once a week at the most.

-Once the pumpkin is this size you can change your fertilser to a good potassium rich fertilser.
+Once the pumpkin is this size you can change your fertilser to a good potassium-rich fertilser.

-This will promote pumpkin growth, and is best used with other type of fertilisers.
+This will promote pumpkin growth, and is best used with other types of fertilisers.
 It is also best to be careful when using this, as it may make the pumpkin grow faster then it can cope with, making the pumpkin split open.

 Giant pumpkins don’t make the best eating pumpkin, they are very watery and not very tasty at all.
 Plus if you have been using fertiliser on them, they may have some of this inside of them.